varCharlie/ssh-agent-keepalive/README.md

 # SSH-AGENT KEEPALIVE

-**SSH-AGENT KEEPALIVE** is a collection of bash functions and commands that manage a single ssh-agent process through a hashed environment and proactively kills off all non-managed (non-cached) ssh-agent pids
+**SSH-AGENT KEEPALIVE** is a collection of bash functions and commands that manage a single ssh-agent process through a cached environment and proactively kills off all non-managed (non-cached) ssh-agent pids